A Tangerine Savings Account features on every list of the best high-interest savings accounts in Canada for good reasons.

-The common features you will find across these accounts include no monthly fees, no minimum balance, higher-than-average interest rates, CDIC insurance, and access to an automatic savings plan.
+The common features across these accounts include no monthly fees, minimum balance, higher-than-average interest rates, CDIC insurance, and access to an automatic savings plan.

 1. Tangerine Savings Account

-This no-fee, no-minimum savings account is well suited for keeping your regular savings or emergency funds.
-The basic interest rate on the account is 0.25%, however, new clients can get 2.50% interest rate for 5 months by signing up here.
+This no-fee, no-minimum savings account is well suited for keeping your regular savings or emergency funds and has a standard interest rate of 1.00%.

 2. Tangerine Tax-Free Savings Account